 1. Yoga Will Relieve Your Stress

-Yoga has a therapeutic effect.
+Yoga has a therapeutic effect and can help reduce stress quickly.
 According to the International Journal of Yoga, “yoga encourages one to relax, slow the breath and focus on the present.”
 Some benefits include a lowered heart rate, decreased blood pressure, lower cortisol levels and increased blood flow to vital organs.
 Also, a sustained practice can potentially shift one’s perspective on life and provide an energy boost.

 2. Yoga Improves Your Strength and Flexibility